Automating API spec fetching from Postman using GitHub Actions

 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-To ensure the workflow will work, you must make sure that the path used for uses: ./.github/actions/fetch-postman-collection-action
+To ensure the workflow will work, make sure that the path used for uses: ./.github/actions/fetch-postman-collection-action

 is correct.
 In addition, you still need to add POSTMAN_COLLECTION_ID